RebeccaKessler/Machine_Learning/README.md

 KNN is a non-parametric classification algorithm that assigns a class label to a data point, based on the majority class of its nearest neighbors.
 This model doesn't make assumptions about the underlying data distribution.

-Similarly as for the Logistic Regression, we started by applying a
+Similarly as for the Logistic Regression, we started with a K-Neighbors Classifier without specifying any parameter.
+After training the model on 80% of the training data, and testing it on 20% of the data, we got an accuracy of 31.9%.
+The precision, recall and F1 scores were lower than for the logistic regression model.

 **Decision Tree**